Ivan Aivazovsky Biography | Oil Painting Reproductions

-Over the span of his work, Ivan Aivazovsky developed his own strategy for delineating the movement of the ocean, from memory, without preparatory sketches, constraining himself to only to pencil traces.
+Throughout his work, Ivan Aivazovsky developed his strategy for delineating the movement of the ocean, from memory, without preparatory sketches, constraining himself to only pencil traces.
 Aivazovsky's wonderful memory and sentimental creativity enabled him to do this with exceptional splendor.
 The advancement of this new technique mirrored the soul of the age.
 In 1844 the artist comes back to St. Petersburg, he was granted the title of Academician and ended up joining the Russian General Naval Headquarters.
 This enabled him to travel much with the Russian armada undertakings on various missions, he went to Turkey, Greece, Egypt, and America.
-From 1846 to 1848 he painted several oil canvases with maritime warfare as the subject, depicted skirmishes of the Russian Fleet.
+From 1846 to 1848 he painted several oil canvases with maritime warfare as the subject and depicted skirmishes of the Russian Fleet.

 Neither financial security nor life in a royal residence intrigued him.
-He returns to his native land, fabricated a studio/home on the seashore and painted until the last days of his life.
+He returns to his native land, fabricated a studio/home on the seashore, and painted until the last days of his life.
 He participated in exhibitions throughout the world.
 Ivan Aivazovsky got great commissions and wound up noticeably rich.
-He spent much cash for philanthropy, particularly for his local town, he opened in Feodosia the First School of Arts in 1865, then the Art Gallery in 1889.
-He was a member of Academies of Stuttgart, Florence, Rome, and Amsterdam.
+He spent much cash on philanthropy, particularly for his local town, he opened Feodosia the First School of Arts in 1865, then the Art Gallery in 1889.
+He was a member of the Academies of Stuttgart, Florence, Rome, and Amsterdam.

-After the Russo-Persian war, in the start of the second quarter of the nineteenth century, Eastern Armenia went under Russian rule.
+After the Russo-Persian war, at the start of the second quarter of the nineteenth century, Eastern Armenia went under Russian rule.
 Western Armenia was still under Turkish rule.
-After the slaughters of the Armenians in Turkey, numerous displaced people came to Theodosia, where Ivan Aivazovsky gave safe house and sustenance and helped families migrate.
+After the slaughters of the Armenians in Turkey, numerous displaced people came to Theodosia, where Ivan Aivazovsky gave safe houses and sustenance and helped families migrate.
 So exasperated was he with the treatment of the Armenians in Turkey that he painted a progression of oil paintings denouncing the slaughters, which was shown in Moscow.
 He tossed into the ocean the award that the Sultan had given him years prior.